Resources

 Book a Free Demo

-• Largest Contentful Paint (LCP): This measure considers how long it takes for the major content on a web page to load.
+• Largest Contentful Paint (LCP): This measure considers how long it takes for the biggest content section on a web page to load.
 A good LCP score should be 2.5 seconds or less.

-• Interaction to Next Paint (INP): Replacing First Input Delay (FID) as of March 2024, this metric gauges your website's interactivity.
+• Interaction to Next Paint (INP): Replacing First Input Delay (FID) as of March 2024, this metric gauges your website's interactivity and responsiveness.
 Measuring from the instant users interact till the browser responds, the desired INP score should be 200 milliseconds or less.

-• Cumulative Layout Shift (CLS): This calculates the visual stability of your web page.
-It measures unexpected layout shifts that occur while the user is browsing.
+• Cumulative Layout Shift (CLS): This calculates the visual stability of your web page, measuring unexpected layout shifts that occur while the user is browsing.
 An ideal CLS score is less than 0.1.

 • First Contentful Paint (FCP): Represents the duration taken from the initiation of a webpage load to the display of the first piece of content - be it text, background images, or any other elements that enhance the appeal of your website.
 It's desirable to aim for around 900 milliseconds to achieve optimal speed in this aspect.